CodyDegraffeNiles/Cacophony/README.md

 -----

-Cacophony is a FullStack clone of the text portion of Discord.
+Cacophony is a Full Stack clone of the text portion of Discord.
 Cacophony allows a user to make an account in order to live message other users both in servers' channels as well as through direct messages.
 A user can either create their own server or join an existing public server.
 Server owners can also create/edit channels to organize the many conversations happening between members.

 [See what all the Cacophony is about!](https://cacophony-1.herokuapp.com/#/)